By Louis Golino for CoinWeek …..

 Update: It appears that this item has been removed from the auction

 The 1870-S $3.00 gold coin is one of the great rarities of American numismatics.
-It is/was until recently believed that only one such coin existed and that it was struck to be placed in the cornerstone of the U.S. Mint building in San Francisco.
+It is/was until recently believed that only one such coin existed and that it was struck to be placed in the cornerstone of the United States Mint building in San Francisco.

-But according to a report by Fox News online , an auction company in Alpharetta, Georgia has another specimen of the coin which was apparently discovered embedded in a souvenir book at a bookstore in San Francisco (see image below).
+But according to a report by Fox News online, an auction company in Alpharetta, Georgia has another specimen of the coin that was apparently discovered embedded in a souvenir book at a bookstore in San Francisco (see image below).
 It is to be auctioned off on June 2.

 Steve White, who is the owner of the Four Seasons Auction Co., says that the coin is one of two or three specimens of this rare gold coin.
 He estimates that it will sell for up to $4 million.

 He also invited interested parties to see the coin in person and according to the Fox story, “bring an independent expert to authenticate the piece.”

 The coin has not been graded or authenticated by any of the recognized Third Party Grading services such as PCGS, NGC or ANACS, which is highly unusual for such a rare coin, especially one which is believed to be either unique or one of only two or three such coins.

 Editors Note: We have had multiple numismatic experts contact CoinWeek expressing their opinion that while the story is interesting, they do not believe the coin is authentic.
 Potential bidders would be well advised to seek the guidance of a US Gold expert to examine the coin.